Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Touchard Polynomials and optimal threshold factors

-Therefore, the coefficient $a_{j}$ coincide with the coefficient of $x^{n-j}$ of the polynomial $\mathcal{H}_n(.;R)$ given in (\ref{hpolynomial}).
-Hence, the polynomials $\mathcal{A}_n(.;R)$ and $\mathcal{H}_n(.;R)$ coincide. \end{proof} From the previous proposition, the optimal threshold factor $R_{m,n}$ defined in (\ref{ThresholdDefinition}) can also be characterized as follows. \begin{corollary} Let $m$ and $n$ be positive integers such that $m \geq n$.
+\end{proof} From the previous proposition, the optimal threshold factor $R_{m,n}$ defined in (\ref{ThresholdDefinition}) can also be characterized as follows. \begin{corollary} Let $m$ and $n$ be positive integers such that $m \geq n$.
 The optimal threshold factor $R_{m,n}$ is the maximum of positive real numbers $R$ for which the polynomial $\mathcal{H}_n(.;R)$ admits a representation of the form

-with integers $0 \leq m_{1} < m_{2}< \ldots <m_{s}\leq m$ and non-negative real numbers $\alpha_{1},\alpha_{2},\ldots,\alpha_{s}$. \end{corollary} In \cite{kraaPoly} Kraaijevanger showed that the optimal threshold polynomial $\Phi_{m,n}$ satisfies the property that at least $(m-n+1)$ numbers of the sequence $\{\Phi_{m,n}^{(k)}(-R_{m,n})\}_{k=0}^{m}$ vanish.
-In terms of the polynomial $\mathcal{H}_n(.;R_{m,n})$ this claim can be re-stated as saying that for $R = R_{m,n}$ the number of summands in the right-hand side of (\ref{TemporarySylvester}) is at most $n$.
+with integers $\; 0 \leq m_{1} < m_{2}< \ldots <m_{s}\leq m$ and non-negative real numbers $\alpha_{1},\alpha_{2},\ldots,\alpha_{s}$. \end{corollary} In \cite{kraaPoly} Kraaijevanger showed that the optimal threshold polynomial $\Phi_{m,n}$ satisfies the property that at least $(m-n+1)$ numbers of the sequence $\{\Phi_{m,n}^{(k)}(-R_{m,n})\}_{k=0}^{m}$ vanish.
+In terms of the polynomial $\mathcal{H}_n(.;R_{m,n})$ this claim can be re-stated as saying that for $R = R_{m,n}$, the number of summands in the right-hand side of (\ref{TemporarySylvester}) is at most $n$.
 More precisely, we have the following theorem.

 \begin{theorem} For any positive integers $m$ and $n$ such that $m \geq n$, there exist integers $0\leq m_{1} < m_{2}< \ldots <m_{n}\leq m$ and non-negative real numbers $\alpha_{1},\alpha_{2},\ldots,\alpha_{n}$ such that